-People with gastroesophageal reflux disease (GERD) may often experience constipation.
+People with acid reflux may often experience constipation.
 Researchers are still investigating how the two conditions may be related.
-In some cases, treating constipation may help clear symptoms of GERD.

 Acid reflux, or gastroesophageal reflux, occurs when contents from the stomach move back up into the esophagus, or the food pipe.
 Most people experience infrequent acid reflux, though some may not experience any symptoms.

 Gastroesophageal reflux disease (GERD) is a chronic, severe form of acid reflux.
 It can cause mild or moderate symptoms and may lead to complications over time.
 Experts estimate that around

 Research suggests chronic constipation occurs in about 29% of people with GERD.
 In some cases, the condition may have links to issues with how food moves through the digestive system.
 In other cases, constipation

 This article discusses the link between acid reflux and constipation, tips for managing constipation, and treatments for acid reflux.
 It also explores when someone should speak with a doctor.